 On joining and renewal members will be asked to affiliate to a specific region, in addition to the current system of affiliating to a Home Country.

-This affiliation will define the region for which you may fence in representative teams (ie Winton Cup and Cadet Winton), as well as the region in which you can enter regional competitions, such as BYC qualifiers or regional senior championships.
+The regional affiliation will define the region for which you may fence in representative teams (ie Winton Cup and Cadet Winton), as well as the region in which you can enter regional competitions, such as BYC qualifiers or regional senior championships.
+For a list of the regions please click here.

-There is no qualifying criteria – it is simply a matter for the fencer to choose for themselves which region they prefer at the time that they join or renew their membership.
+There is no qualifying criteria for regional affiliation – it is simply a matter for the fencer to choose for themselves which region they prefer at the time that they join or renew their membership.
 That choice will then last for 1 year.
 They may change affiliation when they next renew.

-- From our consultation, it is apparent that fencers’ loyalty to particular regions can be driven by lots of different factors.
+From previous consultations, it is apparent that fencers’ loyalty to particular regions can be driven by lots of different factors.
 Many fencers may be at university, or on armed forces postings, or simply living outside a region with which they have a long-standing relationship, and to which they wish to retain a connection.
 There is also a difficulty in policing a system based on any mix of factors like residence, club attendance etc.